equinor/fmu-config/docs/usage.rst

 The examples section (next) should be studied in detail in order to understand the format.

+* The preferred name of the input global config is ``global_master_config.yml``.

-* YAML is a indent based file type; which means changing the indentation may change tha whole meaning of the file!
+* YAML is a indent based file type; which means changing the indentation may change the whole meaning of the file!

 * The first level indentation is important.
 It can be